vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 ---
 In [our last article](/Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.html), we explained what an auditing app is and how the underlying tables work.
 The audit definitions are stored in the `AuditTemplateHeader` and `AuditTemplateItem` tables.
 And the audit run data is stored in the `AuditHeader` and `AuditItem` tables.
 We also discussed the sample data that is necessary to conduct a CNC machine walkthrough.

-In this second part of the mini series we will learn how to build the actual Peakboard application on top of this data structure.
+In this second part of our auditing app mini series, we will explain how to build an auditing app in Peakboard, using the tables that we discussed in our last article.

-## Main Screen
+## Main screen

-The main Screen is super simple, just these two buttons.
-One for creating a new audit from a template, one for launching an existing audit.
+The main screen of our app is very simple.
+It has two buttons:
+* One for creating a new audit from a template.
+* One for loading an existing audit.

 ![image](/assets/2025-06-21/010.png)